wombatus2137/my-scripts/README.md

 ## List programs
 Lists all programs installed on a sysytem.

+## Request IP
+Releases current and request new IP from DHCP server.

 ## Prompt setup
 Installs Oh My Posh with default configuration.